2023 Best Liberal Arts & Humanities Schools in Minnesota

 Full Liberal Arts / Sciences & Humanities at North Hennepin Community College Report

-Winona State University landed the #8 spot in the 2023 rankings for the best liberal arts / sciences and humanities programs.
-Winona State is a moderately-sized public school located in the distant town of Winona.
+Winona State University did quite well in this year’s ranking of the best schools for liberal arts / sciences and humanities students.
+It came in at #8 on the list.
+Winona State is a medium-sized public school located in the town of Winona.

 After completing their degree, liberal arts / sciences and humanities graduates from Winona State carry an average student debtload of $13,000.